-To establish a process to manage risks to the University of Florida that result from threats to the confidentiality, integrity and availability of University Data and Information Systems.
+To establish a process to manage risks to the University of Florida that result from threats to the confidentiality, integrity and availability of University Data and Information Systems

 This policy applies to all electronic data created, stored, processed or transmitted by the University of Florida, and the Information Systems used with that data.

 - All Information Systems must be assessed for risk to the University of Florida that results from threats to the integrity, availability and confidentiality of University of Florida Data.
-Assessments must be completed prior to purchase of, or significant changes to, an Information System; and at least every 2 years for systems that store, process or transmit Restricted Data.
+Assessments should be completed prior to purchase of, or significant changes to, an Information System; and at least every 2 years for systems that store, process or transmit Restricted Data.

 - Risks identified by a risk assessment must be mitigated or accepted prior to the system being placed into operation.